The Driver's Handbook

 CTP insurance in South Australia

-When you receive your vehicle’s registration renewal, you’ll be able to choose your CTP insurance from four Government-approved insurers.
-There will be an updated section on your renewal form with pricing and a Claimant Service Rating for each insurer to allow you to compare.
-With identical policy coverage, you will choose based on premium price and how people who have made an injury claim rate the insurer’s service.
+When you renew your vehicle’s registration, you’ll be able to choose your CTP insurance from four Government-approved CTP insurers.
+There will be an updated section on your renewal form, or online, with pricing and a Claimant Service Rating for each insurer to allow you to compare.
+With identical policy coverage, you can choose based on premium price and how people who have made an injury claim rate the insurer’s service.
 Once you have chosen your insurer and ticked the box, you pay for your registration and CTP insurance in one easy transaction.

 Crashes involving Death or Injury